 Plastic Or Vinyl Swimming Pools

 Test swimming pools before using them for fish.
 Some manufacturers add anti-algae chemicals to the liner which kill fish.
 Some pools can be used after being filled and left to age in sunlight for a few weeks.
-If algae starts to grow on the sides, that is a good sign.
+If algae start to grow on the sides, that is a good sign.

 Make a complete water change and test with inexpensive fish.